EddiePea/habit-tracker/README.md

 # habit-tracker
-A project to learn how to use Express and Pug
+A simple project to learn how to use Express and Pug